okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 After declaring a `StorageClass` class from a yaml file and a `PersistentVolumeClaim` class.

 There is also a simple ReplicationController for the Wordpress DB.
+In the spe for the container for mysql, we declare where the `mountPath` will be.